Institute of Our Lady of Mercy CIO

 Transfers of personal information outside of the European Economic Area (EEA), to a country that has not been granted a finding of adequacy either by the EC or the UK regulator, will be carried out using ‘appropriate safeguards’ i.e. Binding Corporate Rules (BCR), Standard Contract Clauses (SCC) (also known as Model Contract Clauses) supported by the UK Addendum, or an International Data Transfer Agreement (IDTA) supported by a Transfer Risk Assessment (TRA) (as required under UK law).
 Alternatively, we may rely approved Codes of Conduct (once published by the UK regulator) or we will seek your consent (where appropriate), on a case-by -case basis.

-16 What are my data subject rights?
+17 What at are my data subject rights?

 We support your data subject rights in relation to the processing of your information under the Data Protection Act 2018 and the UK GDPR, including your: